simonverret/deep_continuation/README.md

 ### `train.py`
 contains the model definition and training function.
 - `data.py` contains a pytorch dataset that handles multiple temperature.
 It is unecessarily complicated.
-This should be reused. in the future.
+This shouldn't be reused.
 - `random_search.py` contains a loop to generate random configurations and call the train.py functions with those.
 - `wandb_utils.py` provides a few utilities that allow to load the results from the wandb server to restore the best neural nets.

 ### Other Files
 - `monotonous_functions.py` contains multiple functions to distribute Lorentz peaks for the Lorentz comb generating variant.
 Most of them are useless.
 You can generate plots (which are saved in the `plots/` directory) of those functions by running.

         python monotonous_function.py